abhilashjp/lookupapp/docs/tax-identification-number/northern-ireland.md

 Northern Ireland VAT numbers can have different formats

 1. Format: XI999 9999 99
-  This format consists of three blocks: 1 block of 2 characters ("XI"), 1 block of 3 digits, and 1 block of 4 digits.
+  This format consists of 4 blocks: 1 block of 2 characters ("XI"), 1 block of 3 digits, and 1 block of 4 digits and 1 block of 2 digits
-2. Format: XI999 9999 99 9995
+2. Format: XI999 9999 99 999
-  This format consists of three blocks: 1 block of 2 characters ("XI"), 1 block of 3 digits, and 1 block of 4 digits with an additional block of 4 digits (9995).
+  This format consists of three blocks: 1 block of 2 characters ("XI"), 1 block of 3 digits, and 1 block of 4 digits and 1 block of 2 digits with an additional block of 3 digits (999).
+The additional block identifies branch traders
 3. Format: XIGD9996 or XIHA9997
-  This format begins with two characters ("XI") followed by 1 block of 5 characters
+  This format begins with two characters ("XI") followed by 1 block of 5 characters.
+It either indicates Government Departments or Health Authorities

 ----